Hevish/Hybrid-Quantum-Split-Learning-on-BotnetDGA-Dataset/README.md

 ## Results

-Results, plots, or model outputs will be saved in the `results/' folder.
+Results, plots, or model outputs will be saved in the ```results/``` folder.
+For full results, see original paper.

 ---